AZO234/NP2kai/README.md

 Configure file (np2.cfg) is made in "np2" BIOS directory.

 NP2 menu is opened when F12 key or mouse middle button or joypad L2 button.
-NP2 menu can FDD/HDD swap.
+NP2 menu can swap FDD/HDD diskimages.

 Mouse is cuptured (hidden/show toggle) by F11 key.